Leo Goldberger (manufacturer): Leó Goldberger's career

 Leó Goldberger was born on 2 May 1878, the second son of Berthold Goldberger.
 He studied law in Budapest and Vienna, and eventually joined the management of the family textile company.
-He served as managing director and chief executive officer, and following his father’s death, assumed the roles of vice president and CEO.
+He was managing director and chief executive officer, and following his father’s death, assumed the roles of vice president and CEO.
 In 1920, he became chairman and chief executive officer of the company.

 The company supplied textiles to the military during the First World War.
 Due to wartime shortages in raw materials, Goldberger began planning the construction of an in-house spinning and weaving mill to complement the firm's existing fabric manufacturing and printing operations.
 This vision was realized in 1923, when the company opened a weaving mill in Kelenföld, partially funded by foreign investment.
 A spinning mill followed in 1927; together, these facilities later became known as the Kelenföldi Textilgyár (KELTEX).

 In 1922, the company purchased its previously rented office building in central Budapest, located on what is now Arany János Street.
 The building was converted into the company’s new headquarters and warehouse.
 (The structure still stands today, with the original "Goldberger" inscription visible; it currently houses a department of Central European University.)

 Goldberger was a pioneer of innovation in textile manufacturing.
 He quickly recognized the commercial potential of copper oxide rayon, a semi-synthetic fiber introduced in the early 20th century that resembled natural silk in softness and sheen.
 In 1919, he began producing ‘Parisette’—a line of rayon fabrics for dresses, blouses, and undergarments—after securing exclusive finishing rights from the German firm Bemberg.

 During the 1930s, he introduced film printing technology and adopted synthetic indigo dyes.
 The company weathered the Great Depression relatively well.
 From 1934 onward, it established a network of international subsidiaries to market its products in the United Kingdom, Belgium, Italy, France, the United States, Canada, Australia, and several countries in Asia and Africa.
 It also incorporated several smaller domestic trading firms.

 Between 1938 and 1939, the company reached its peak, receiving awards at multiple international exhibitions, while its "Parisette" fabrics achieved widespread acclaim.

 Philanthropist and art collector

 Goldberger owned a 17th-century painting of Saint Andrew, attributed to Jusepe de Ribera.
 The painting is now part of the collection at the Museum of Fine Arts, Boston.
 The exact circumstances of its transfer from Goldberger’s collection to the United States remain unclear.

-Goldberger maintained active relationships with writers, scientists, actors, and a wide range of professional, social, and charitable organizations, many of which he supported and served on the boards.
+Goldberger maintained active relationships with writers, scientists, actors, and a wide range of professional, social, and charitable organizations, many of which he supported and was on the boards.
 In 1937, with his financial backing, the Department of Textile Chemistry was established at the Royal Hungarian Technical and Economic University.
 He was also a member of the House of Magnates, the upper house of the Hungarian parliament.